YanisChrys/borrelia_workflow/README.md

 snakemake --forceall --dag | dot -Tpdf > dag2.pdf
 ```

 Pipeline for reference mapping and variant calling of _Borrelia_ samples.
-Two types of fasta consensus sequences are created with `bcftools consensus`.
+Two types of fasta consensus sequences are created with `bcftools consensus`. (interesting recent alternative: `VCFCons`)

 The reference genome needs to be unzipped, indexed and placed inside "data/ref_genom/"